KhizrSidz/masjidOS/README.md

 Muslim communities deserve better tools.

 Most mosques today manage their communities through scattered WhatsApp groups, paper sign-up sheets, and spreadsheets passed between volunteers.
 Announcements get missed.
 Donation records are inconsistent.
 New members don't know where to look.
-MasjidOS is built to fix that — a single platform where mosque administrators can run their community, and where any member of the public can find their local masjid.
+MasjidOS is built to fix that.
+A single platform where mosque administrators can run their community, and where any member of the public can find their local masjid.

 ---